 How Information Will Be Used

-When the study is done, we will share broad information that we have gathered (not sharing any sensitive information) to the community.
+When the study is done, we will share broad information that we have gathered (NOTE: we will not share ANY sensitive, specific or detailed information about your property) to the community.
 We will then use that information to inform our future efforts in the watershed.
 Examples of projects that might result from the study: assisting landowners in enhancing the habitat around their portion of creek, assisting landowners in developing alternative water sourcing projects, assisting landowners in managing stormwater, and other project types.
 We will know better after the study what kind of projects are most appropriate.
 As always, we operate solely through voluntary partnership on conservation projects with landowners.
 We do not enforce any actions.

 Want to learn more?

 If you have questions, comments or concerns about the study, contact Sierra Cantor, Ecologist and Project Lead, to learn more.
 She can be reached at (707) 823-5244 or Sierra@goldridgercd.org.

 Neighborhood groups may invite Sierra Cantor to give a presentation at a neighborhood meeting/potluck/event.

 If you are a landowner located on the Atascadero Creek or its tributaries (see map at top right) and you are ready to participate in the study, review the Landowner Access Agreement and submit the form to the Gold Ridge RCD.

 (707) 823-5244 | www.GoldRidgeRCD.org